 Haunted Tugboat Lurks in the Milwaukee Harbor

 6 men lost their lives when the haunted tugboat Wisconsin sank in 1941.
-Since its restoration, strange phenomena have convince some that those men never left it.
+Since its restoration, strange phenomena have convinced some that those men never left it.

 I recently learned about this from a friend who is a self-professed Great Lakes boat nerd.
 When he’s not filling me in on the latest weird news from Lake Michigan, he’s usually busy stalking freshwater freighters on radar and webcam while researching the complete history of every ship.

 October 23rd, 1941.
 A 552-foot steamer called the B.F.
-Jones ran aground.
-The tug, then named the America, was dispatched to help with 6 crew members.
+Jones had run aground.
+The tug, then named the America, was dispatched with a crew of 6 to help.
 Built in 1897, the boat was already 44 years old.
 I haven’t been able to dig up any details on the circumstances, but age may have had a hand in the events that followed.

 Somewhere in the Detroit River, en route to the stalled steamer, tragedy struck.
-The America went down with all hands.
+I haven’t found a record detailing what went wrong, but the America went down with all hands.

-The tugboat was eventually raised and repaired.
-It was renamed the Midway in 1982, and then finally became the Wisconsin in 1983.
+The tugboat was eventually raised, repaired, and returned to service.
+It was renamed the Midway in 1982, and then finally became the Wisconsin the following year.

 Milwaukee’s Haunted Tugboat